davidxmoody/davidxmoody.com/src/cv.md

 - Featuring a force-graph based layout and "zoomable UI"
 - Built with **React**, **Redux**, **SVG** and some basic maths for zooming/panning
-- I later gave a lightning talk on the project at **BristolJS**
 - Learned a lot about high-performance animation techniques
+- I later gave a lightning talk on the project at **BristolJS**, [watch the video here!](https://www.youtube.com/watch?v=6YWRDk3_ATM)

 Switched to another team of developers helping to build a large single-page **Redux** app.
 It was made to help financial advisers share information with their clients ([Moneyhub Connect](https://www.moneyhub.com/business/)).

 - My team did significant work to improve the existing Bootstrap UI
 - I introduced two big new technologies into the project: **CSS modules** (to replace Sass) and [React Storybook](https://github.com/storybooks/storybook) (a dev tool)
-- We also worked to integrate the search feature of a third party financial adviser database
+- We also worked to integrate the search feature of a third party financial adviser database, I communicated extensively with their team (over Slack) to figure out requirements

 The company went through a restructure and I temporarily moved back to the original team.